Skip to content

 All abilities welcome

-Working from a selection of vibrant Summer flowers, you will learn how to compose, draw and paint from observation, using watercolour, to create a botanical painting that reflects an understanding of the subject whilst capturing the beauty of the plant.
+Working from a chosen summer flower, you will learn how to compose, draw and paint from observation, using watercolour, to create a botanical painting that reflects an understanding of the subject whilst capturing the beauty of the plant.
 Karen, a botanical artist, will ease you into the workshop with some playful drawing exercises.

 Leading on from this, through a little bit of botany exploration, she will guide and support you to create a detailed observational drawing of the flower.
-With one to one support and class demonstrations, you will experiment with watercolour techniques and accurate colour mixing to paint your flower and finish by working in pencil to draw the bulb and root system, thinking about light and shadows.
+With one to one support and class demonstrations, you will experiment with watercolour techniques and accurate colour mixing to paint your flower.
+During the session you will familiarize yourself with the materials and tools needed for botanical art and the techniques used, slowly building up layers of paint to create luminosity and depth.

 About Karen: Karen works as a Botanical Artist, painting flowers and fruits and vegetables.
 She paints with intricate detail, retaining the technical accuracy of the plant but placing emphasis on the aesthetics and artistry.
 She explores themes of femininity, loss and healing through the botany and life cycle of plants; flower language and their use in medicine, folk lore and religion.
 After receiving a First- Class honours degree at The Arts Institute in Bournemouth, Karen went on to work as a Primary School teacher before resigning in 2011 to focus on her art career.
-She holds solo and shared exhibitions regularly and has been teaching botanical art workshops for over seven years.
+She holds solo and shared exhibitions regularly and has been teaching botanical art workshops for over eight years.

 www.karengreenart.com